 Around the same time, the mid 1980s, Texas Instruments brought out the first in its TMS320 series of digital signal processors.
 These were aimed at telecommunications rather than image processing (1- rather than 2-dimensional signals).
 However we were not the only company to start using them for processing images and this led to a new series of products in a lower price and performance range than the full Magiscan.
 We called them Mini-Magiscan.

 In 1987 there was a management buy-out from Vickers making Joyce Loebl Ltd a free-standing company.

 At about the same time some of the Magiscan team moved to Manchester to join the original designers at Manchester University.
-They formed another company (the name of which escapes me - perhaps someone reading this will remember and let me know).
+They formed another company, Image Recognition Systems (IRS) based in Warrington [thanks to John Dourish for reminding me of the name, Nov 2019].

 In 1991 a small company from California with an interest in karyotyping, Applied Imaging, bought out both the imaging part of Joyce Loebl and the other company at Manchester.
 This created Applied Imaging International, based in Newcastle upon Tyne.
 For a while it was based in the Centre for Life in Newcastle.
 Applied Imaging has now been swallowed by other companies.